Knot surgery formulae for instanton Floer homology I: the main theorem: Basic setup

 For any \textbf{balanced sutured manifold} $(M,\ga)$ \cite[Definition 2.2]{juhasz2006holomorphic}, Kronheimer-Mrowka \cite[Section 7]{kronheimer2010knots} constructed an isomorphism class of $\mathbb{C}$-vector spaces $SHI(M,\ga)$.
-Later, Baldwin-Sivek \cite[Section 9]{baldwin2015naturality} dealt with the naturality issue and constructed a projectively transitive system (twisted version) related to $SHI(M,\ga)$ which we write as $\shi(M,\ga)$ and call \textbf{sutured instanton homology}.
-In practice, when considering maps between sutured instanton homology, we can regard them as linear maps between actual vector spaces, at the cost that equations (or commutative diagrams) between maps only hold up to a scalar due to the projectivity.
+Later, Baldwin-Sivek \cite[Section 9]{baldwin2015naturality} dealt with the naturality issue and constructed (untwisted and twisted vesions of) projectively transitive systems related to $SHI(M,\ga)$.
+We will use the twisted version, which we write as $\shi(M,\ga)$ and call \textbf{sutured instanton homology}.

+In this paper, when considering maps between sutured instanton homology, we can regard them as linear maps between actual vector spaces, at the cost that equations (or commutative diagrams) between maps only hold up to a non-zero scalar due to the projectivity.
+A more detailed discussion on the projectivity can be found in the next subsection.